Napata: Late Napatan kingdom

 Napata remained the centre of the Kingdom of Kush for another two generations, from the 650s to 590 BC.
 Its economy was essentially based on gold, with 26th dynasty Egypt an important economic ally.

 Napatan architecture, paintings, writing script, and other artistic and cultural forms were in Kush style.
 Egyptian burial customs were practised, including the resurrection of pyramid building.
 Also, several ancient Egyptian deities were worshipped.
 The most important god was Amun, a Theban deity.
 The Temple of Amun and the Temple of Mut were the most important ones at Napata, located at the foot of Jebel Barkal.

 After the Achaemenid conquest of Egypt, Napata lost its economic influence.
 The Napatan region itself was desiccating, leading to less cattle and agriculture.
 An Achaemenid raid had seriously affected Napata in 591 BC.
 Finally, Napata was losing its role of economic capital to Meroë.
 The island of Meroë, the peninsula formed by the Nile and the Atbarah River, was an area rich in iron, which was becoming an essential source of wealth.
 Meroe eventually became the capital of the Kingdom of Kush, leading to the abandonment of Napata.

-In 23 BC, the Governor of Roman Egypt Gaius Petronius invaded Kush with 10,000 men after an initial attack by the queen of Meroë, razing Napata to the ground.
+In 23 BC, the Governor of Roman Egypt Gaius Petronius invaded Kush with 10,000 men after an initial attack by the queen of Meroë, reaching Napata.
 In the Res Gestae Divi Augusti ("Deeds of the Divine Augustus"), Augustus claims that "a penetration was made as far as the town of Napata, which is next to Meroe.

-After the Roman sack, Napata was restored by King Natakamani, who renovated the temple of Amun and constructed a palace.
+After the Roman attack, Napata was restored by King Natakamani, who renovated the temple of Amun and constructed a palace.
 Later, the site was abandoned, its buildings plundered and destroyed.
 There is circumstantial evidence that this may have been the result of religious changes.

 Archaeology of the site

-The American archaeologists George A. Reisner discovered a total of ten complete (or nearly complete) statues in two caches.
+The American archaeologist George A. Reisner discovered a total of ten complete (or nearly complete) statues in two caches.
 These statues depicted Taharqa and several of his successors, including Tanwetamani, Senkamanisken, Anlamani, and Aspelta.
 This discovery was partially accidental, as Reisner had only happened upon the first cache while searching for a prospective dump site.
-Weeks later, the second cache was found within the nearby Amun temple with several fragments matching the[k1] statues in the first cache.
-Along with the statue fragments, ash was found in the second cache which suggested to Reisner that the sculptures had purposefully destroyed.
+Weeks later, the second cache was found within the nearby Amun temple with several fragments matching the statues in the first cache.
+Along with the statue fragments, ash was found in the second cache which suggested to Reisner that the sculptures had been purposefully destroyed.
 Due to the close proximity, the statues from the caches are thought to have once been displayed in the Amun temple.

 The earliest known standing structure at Jebel Barkal is the Enthronement Pavilion, which has been dated to the reign of Thutmose IV.
-This structure is adjacent to the Jebel Barkal cliff, which has resulted in several rock falls damaging the construction at various points in the third century BC and first century CE.
+This structure is adjacent to the Jebel Barkal cliff, which has resulted in several rock falls damaging the construction at various points in the third century BC and first century AD.
 The 18th Dynasty use for this structure is uncertain, though it is known to have functioned as a royal enthronement pavilion during the third century BC.